Community Health Partnership Member Organizations

 Community health centers and clinics are one of the few sources of accessible, affordable, and culturally competent health care services for low-income and medically underserved populations.
 While maintaining a workforce that reflects the diversity of the communities they serve, these health centers and clinics provide an array of services including general family practice, medical and dental care, well baby visits, prenatal care, nutritional counseling, health education, and prevention, counseling, mental health services, and community outreach.

 Santa Clara and San Mateo Counties’ nonprofit community health centers have a combined budget of more than $30 million and provide health care to over 200,000 residents with more than 480,000 visits annually.
-Click here to download our clinic list.
+Click the image below to download our complete clinic list!

-Focusing on the diverse Asian American community, Asian Americans for Community Involvement (AACI)’s mission is to improve the health, mental health, and well-being of individuals and their families by providing an array of human services.
+Focusing on the diverse Asian American community, AACI’s mission is to improve the health, mental health, and well-being of individuals and their families by providing an array of human services.
 AACI empowers the Asian American community by working collaboratively for equality and social justice.

 The Indian Health Center of Santa Clara Valley is a 501(c)3, nonprofit, community health clinic, located in San Jose, California.
 They serve people from all walks of life, regardless of race, creed, color, religion, sex, sexual orientation or disability and take pride in serving our diverse patients and clients.
 Besides having a highly talented medical and dental department, the Indian Health Center also has an outstanding counseling department, community wellness center and two WIC (Women Infants and Children) offices, one in San Jose and the other in Mountain View.